James William Osborn

 1890 - 1986

-In 1928 he traveled to Europe, where he studied piano and became an L.A.R.M.
+In 1928 Osborn traveled to Europe, where he studied piano and became an L.A.R.M.
 (Licentiate of the Royal Academy of Music) in London.
-Upon his return to the U.S. in 1930, he served as chair of the music program at Emmanuel Missionary College, now Andrews University.
+Upon his return to the U.S. in 1929, he became chair of the piano program at Emmanuel Missionary College, now Andrews University.
 During his five years at EMC, he taught the first class in school music and wrote about the importance of music in spiritual development and its value in evangelism.